xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 COPY vsftpd.conf /etc/vsftpd/vsftpd.conf.template
 ```

-Here, we create a folder named `empty` because we will pretty much use a default configuration file and, if we recall, `secure_chroot_dir` points to that directory which is NOT created automatically in our case.
+Here, we create a folder named `empty` because we will pretty much use a default configuration file and, if you can recall, `secure_chroot_dir` points to that directory which is NOT created automatically in our case.
 We also create a `vsftpd` folder just to keep ourselves organised and copy a template file and our desired configuration file inside of it.

-The template file is used so it does not modifies the configuration file every time we start a container, because of what our `passive.sh` script is doing.
+**Note**: The template file is used so it does not modifies the configuration file every time we start a container, because of what our `passive.sh` script is doing.

-However, the most interesting part of this set up is how we managed the user password in order to not hardcode the credentials on this file.
+However, the most interesting part of this set up is how we manage the user password in order to not hardcode the credentials.
 It is important to clarify that we are doing this in the `build` phase of the container, which means that we need to pass some special arguments to our `docker build` command.
 We won't be using the basic `--build-arg` method since the value of the argument is `recorded and easily visible` in the image's history and metadata.
 We can easily see this by running `docker history <IMAGE>`.

-The superiority of `RUN --mount=type=secret` over `--build-arg` and `ENV` comes down to one critical concept:
+The superiority of `RUN --mount=type=secret` over `--build-arg` and `ENV` comes down to one critical concept: `Docker Build Secrets`.

-Instead, we will use a different method which is using `Docker Build Secrets`.
-A "secret" is a file that we temporarily make available to a `single RUN command` during the build.
+A "secret" is a file that we `temporarily` make available to a `single RUN command` during the build.
 It is the only method that leaves absolutely no trace of the secret in the final Docker image or its history.
 Both `ENV` and `--build-arg` leave behind artifacts that can be discovered by anyone who gets a copy of your image.

 To make this work, first we need to create a file with out password: